 JWCC will grant credit for military service, both active and reserve, based on recommendations of the American Council on Education and the Community College of the Air Force, when the granting of that credit is appropriate to the student's current educational goals.
 To receive credit for these courses, the student must present a copy of his or her DD 214 (Separation from Military Service), CCAF transcript or Joint Services transcript or other proof deemed to be acceptable by the Registrar.
-JWCC is a participatory institution of Servicemembers Opportunity College (SOC).
 For additional information, go to www.jwcc.edu/military.